Joye-YF-Zhou/Botany-563-Phylogenetic-analysis/notebook-log.md

 Edited sequences by removing certain introns that should have being cleaved out during sequencing: DMag_5, SMar_CAH3, LPol_CAH7

 Pulled sequences: Eaff_CAH3, Eaff_CAH11

+4/19:
+Analysis on CA MUSCLE alignment and IQ-TREE phylogeny made ---- Very conserved CARP formed an outgroup.
+However, due to the overall low bootstrap value, the CARP will be considered seperately and a phylogeny by itself will be built.

+4/23:
+Due to the low conservation and high noise, IQ-TREE is re-ran with AA sequences.
+New mixture aa model (EX2) investgated.
+It weighs the probability of substitutions between AAs via its codon and functional similarity.
+Therefore, it could account for the complex protein evoution.

+Tree ran with non-CARP alpha CA under Ultrafast botstrap w 1000 btstrap alignments and 1000 MX iterations. the minimum correlation coefficient is calculated as 0.99.
+SH-aLRT branch test ---- increases the bootstrap confidence and efficiency--- is implemented w 1000 replicates.
+Perturbation strength is 0.5 w stopping rule of 100 dailed iterations.

+Tree was much better, but branch support fairly bland.
+Alignment needs improvement.

+4/25:
+Manually aligned the Cysteine infront of teh QSPID/N domain.
+Extremely hard and likely incorrect.
+Due to teh time constraint and poor conservation, I xplored UGENE's Gap cleaving mechanism.
+I cleaved out all columns where less than 85% is filled.

+IQ-TREE is subsequently ran with that alignment with the exact same setting as 4/23.
+The tree showed a much higher botstrap suuport, but still ds not fully replicate the findings of past papers, which I have hypothesized for it to replicate.

+4/28:
+The IQ-TREE phylogeny of the cleaved alignment is manually beautified with highlighters.

+Tardigrade sequence is mined from NCBI to offer a new outgroup choice

+a phylogeny is ran with the CARP sequences under IQ-TREE.
+The user choice is the exact same as 4/23.
+Surprisingly low bootstrap support is demonstrated.
+Surprising as CARPs are much ore conserved than non CARP alha CA sequences.

+5/1:
+Bayesian inference usin MrBayes is considered for CARP.
+MrBayes uses MCMC algorithm to sample possible tree moves from the user-setted prior tree.
+This method assumes that each site evolution is time homogenous, which causes its inability to account for rapid evolving genes.
+However, the MCMC is extremely accurate when the data set is small.
+As the data size grow large, the MCMC creates a vast tree space and its inefficiency in traversing space causes it to be stuck in a low local maxima for many cases.
+However, this phylogenetic method is a good fit to CARP sequences since the sample size is small.

+A Bayesian tree is ran with UGENE.
+A poisson rate matrix with gamma rate of evolution is selected as prior.
+A MCMC chain length of 10000 and subsampling freq of 1000, burnin of 10, heated chain of 10, and seed f 27166 is selected.

+REsulting tree is horrendously bad, with most of the tree resulting as polytomies.

+A BAyesian tree of the same CARP dataset is ran with MABL online server (http://www.phylogeny.fr/index.cgi).
+A substituion model of possion dist. and evolution rate of Invariable + gamma is selected.
+MCMC of 200,000 generations and 200 generations per tree sampled is chosen.
+Burnin of 100 initial trees is implemented.

+The resulting tree is far better than the initial UGENE tree.
+Its bootstrap value is considerably lower than the IQTREE phylogeny, but it has a larger amount of polytomy and shorter branch length.
+This will be included in the paper as an interesting side demonstration.

+5/7:
+CARP phylogenies were highlighted manually.
+The paper was written.